 Serving suggestion: Watermelon is excellent served cubed or right off the rind.
 But it’s also very good served blended with ice on a hot day.

-#11 – Cocoa.
-Oh yes, the wonderful benefits of cocoa.
 While an average chocolate bar would fail to provide sustaining energy for you, pure cocoa will give you a delicious boost.
 In fact, cocoa contains theobromine, a stimulant that gives you energy without the jitters from caffeine.
 Some say a cup of hot cocoa can provide roughly the same amount of energy as a cup of coffee.
 Drinking cocoa has also been shown to reduce anxiety and improve mental alertness.

-#12 – Sweet potato.
 High in B vitamins, magnesium and potassium, the sweet potato is an excellent choice of complex carbohydrates for providing sustained energy.
 Sweet potatoes are also a great choice for fuel before you exercise.
 Because they are high in potassium, they will help balance your electrolytes and keep your blood sugar levels steady through the workout.

 Serving suggestion: Pair honey with a higher protein food for longer lasting energy.
 Honey drizzled over Greek yogurt, cottage cheese or with pumpkin seeds is an excellent choice.
 Another fun snack is a honey and cinnamon kettle corn.
 Pop popcorn on the stove.
 Once it is finished popping, immediately dump it into a serving bowl.
 While the pan is still hot (but with the stove burner off) squeeze a bit of honey into the pan.
 It will caramelize and bubble up.
 Add a few dashes of cinnamon to the caramelized honey, a little salt and some nutritional yeast if you have it.
-Then add the popped corn back into the pan and stir the sweet, caramelized mixture to coat the popped corn.
-This homemade kettle corn is healthful, delicious and a perfect energizing snack.
+Then, add the popped corn back into the pan and stir the sweet, caramelized mixture to coat the popped corn.
+This homemade kettle corn is healthful, delicious and a terrific energizing snack.

-High quality foods with complex carbohydrates can be an effective energy source and a great addition to your meal plan.
+High-quality foods with complex carbohydrates can be an effective energy source and a great addition to your meal plan.
 The next time you feel sluggish, try one of these 13 foods instead of a nap or a latte.
 These excellent foods will provide fuel to keep you alert and awake throughout your busy days.

-If you want to trim down your body, get younger, increase your metabolism and energy, and heal your pain then check out the Best Foods That Rapidly Slim & Heal In 7 Days.
+If you want to trim down your body, get younger, increase your metabolism and energy and heal your pain, then check out the Best Foods That Rapidly Slim & Heal in 7 Days, here!